pathak2705/git_basics/readMe.txt

 		   our requirements.
 		   (*note first pull then do any commits)

-git commit -am "message" -> adds and commits simultaneously
+git commit -am file_name"message" -> adds and commits simultaneously eg- git commit -am readMe.txt"message"

 git branch -> lists out all the branches made in a project